SystemsApproach/security/systems.rst

 that use it; you need to figure out which from the context.

 To better appreciate the importance of SSH in today’s Internet, consider two scenarios where it is used.
-Telecommuters often subscribe to ISPs that offer high-speed Internet access at home, and they use these ISPs (plus some chain of other ISPs) to reach machines operated by their employer.
+Telecommuters depend on some chain of Internet service providers to reach machines operated by their employer.
 This means that when a telecommuter logs into a machine inside their employer’s data center, both the passwords and all the data sent or received potentially passes through any number of